 Should You Add Your Child as an Authorized User or Co-Sign Their Credit Application?

 Alternatively, you can help your child establish credit by adding them as an authorized user to your own credit card or co-signing their credit card application.
 But these strategies can come with some added risk.

 Adding your child as an authorized user essentially just puts their name on your card and allows them to piggyback off your credit.
 You should check if your card issuer reports card activity for authorized users.

-But if you or your child uses the card irresponsibly – missing payments or maxing out the card, for example – it could negatively impact your and your child’s credit.
+But if you or your child uses the card irresponsibly – late payments or maxing out the card, for example – it could negatively impact your and your child’s credit.

 Co-signing your child’s credit card application can use your own credit history to help your child qualify for a credit card and/or get them lower interest rates.
 But, you are essentially taking shared responsibility for your child’s debt.
 If your child makes a late payment, maxes out their balance or gets their account sent to collections, you can be equally liable for the debt and your credit could take a major hit.

 Before you add your child as an authorized user or co-sign their credit card application, make sure you fully understand the risks you are taking and explore other avenues as well.